Marketing Intermediate Updated 2026-03-22

 What is Email List Segmentation?

-Email list segmentation is the practice of dividing your email subscribers into smaller groups based on shared characteristics — like behavior, demographics, or purchase history — to send more targeted, relevant messages.
+Email list segmentation is the practice of dividing your email subscribers into smaller groups based on shared characteristics.
+Like behavior.

 What is Email List Segmentation?